fbpx

 Writing SEO Content for Humans: EEAT

-From creating content that satisfies search engine algorithms to writing SEO content for humans that aligns with the criteria used by Google’s evaluators
+The discussion covers topics from creating content that satisfies search engine algorithms to writing SEO content for humans that aligns with the criteria used by Google’s evaluators.

-This involves a detailed look at the EAT framework (Expertise, Authoritativeness, and Trustworthiness), which is crucial for ensuring content not only meets technical SEO standards but also resonates with human quality assessors at Google.
+This involves a detailed look at the EEAT framework (Experience, Expertise, Authoritativeness and Trustworthiness), which is crucial for ensuring content not only meets technical SEO standards but also resonates with human quality assessors at Google.

 Key Highlights: